 Please be aware that proposals will be evaluated as they were submitted, rather than on their potential if certain changes were to be made.
 This means that only proposals that successfully address all the required aspects will have a chance of being funded.
-There will be no possibility for significant changes to content, budget and consortium composition during grant preparation other than changes resulting from the merger with the industry consortium.
+There will be no possibility for significant changes to content, budget and consortium composition during grant preparation.

-Page limit: For full proposals, the cover page, and sections 1, 2 and 3, together should not be longer than 70 pages.
+Page limit: For second stage and single stage, the cover page, and sections 1, 2 and 3, together should not be longer than 70 pages.
 All tables in these sections must be included within this limit.
 The minimum font size allowed is 11 points.
 The page size is A4, and all margins (top, bottom, left, right) should be at least 15 mm (not including any footers or headers).